Aircraft in fiction: Boeing 747

+An Air Mauritius 747SP was featured in the 1993 Bollywood movie Gumrah (1993 film).

 In the 1990 action film Die Hard 2, a 747 that has been hijacked by terrorists is destroyed by John McClane.
 Three 23-foot models were fabricated by Industrial Light and Magic with one destroyed during filming done at a remote airstrip in the Mojave Desert of California.
 The effects were matched to a real 747 filmed taxiing at Alpena, Michigan.
 The cost of the special effects pushed the film's production costs towards the then-record of $70 million.

 A 747-212B, rented from Kalitta Air, was the title subject of the 1997 film Air Force One, portraying the real 747-200-based VC-25 that transports the US president.
+The film shows characters firing M4A1 carbines on board a number of times (and hitting the cabin walls), but the 5.56x45mm FMJ rounds used at the time would easily have torn holes through the plane, leading to explosive depressurization.

 The 747 was also prominent in the novel and the 2002 film The Sum of All Fears as the National Airborne Operations Center during a nuclear showdown with Russia.

 A 747 in-flight is also the setting for the 2006 horror-thriller film Snakes on a Plane in which a large number of venomous snakes wriggle loose on the large jet.

 An All Nippon Airways Boeing 747-400 was featured in the 2008 Japanese movie Happy Flight.

+A cargo 747 was used in the 2020 film Tenet for a scene where they crashed the plane into a hangar.
+Director Christopher Nolan said that it was much cheaper to do it in real life than using computer graphics.